A Southampton man has been jailed for 32 months following a serious assault

 The victim, a man in his 30s, was trying to help his brother when Kerby hit him over the head with a baseball bat.

-“One of our priorities in Southampton is keeping people safe in and around our pubs, bars and clubs and our licencing team works very closely with doorstaff, venues and other partners including the city council to prevent incidents like this from happening.
+“One of our priorities in Southampton is keeping people safe in and around our pubs, bars and clubs and our licencing team work very closely with door staff, venues and other partners including the city council to prevent incidents like this from happening.

 “When they do, offenders can expect a swift response and to be brought to justice such as in this case.”